 While it is true that some graduate training schemes demand a 2:1 degree or higher, there are many who do not.
 Larger employers often simply need a way to limit the numbers of applications they receive, which is why they impose a grade restriction.
-However, increasingly employers are removing this specification.
+However, increasingly employers are removing this specification (the Institute of Student Employers survey 2023 found that only 44% of employers require a 2:1).
 This is because they are recognising that this opens them up to a wider pool of candidates, who often offer desirable skills and valuable experiences - don't forget that your personal qualities and strengths are important too.

 It may be helpful to try to understand any particular reason behind your final grade, for example any extenuating circumstances or involvement in other activities or responsibilities.

 Were you busy with other activities, caring responsibilities, or your own business, and therefore not dedicating enough time to your study?
 Many organisations value the transferable skills that you develop through extra-curricular activities, and can be flexible with entry requirements for people who have achieved highly in other areas.

 Did something go wrong at the time of your final exams?
 If you have extenuating circumstances, you may be able to present these as a reason for not achieving a higher grade, and still be able to apply for positions requiring a 2:1.
 Speak to your Supervisor about your situation if you can, so that they can support you with their reference.
 It might be useful to have some form of proof, eg medical notes.